 Been helping myself to some roasted peanuts, a habit I had picked up to cool my nerves.
 As it happens, I ended up being hooked thus carrying tons of them with me everywhere.
-I offer her a satchet but she declines opting that we share the one that’s already in my hand.
+I offer her a satchet but she declines opting that we share the one that is already in my hand.
 To persuade, I tell her about once a remote school’s code of sharing.
 Where we never stashed mandazis in our pockets after buying them from the canteen.
 And when someone would ask for some, you never pinched a shit.
 You either gave them a whole part of your bunch or gave them money to go buy their own.

-“What if you didn’t want to.”
+“What if you did not want to.”

 “Then you did neither, and the person had to walk away.
 Same if you had no extra money.”

 “You must have been a bunch of rich kids.”

 I break a laugh.
 “Not really, we were being moulded into gentle men.”

 “Sort of, yeah.”
 I reassure.
 This one reads…

 Then we spent moments reminiscing on the works of Barbara Kimenye.
 Apparently, the naughtiness of her special characters; Moses, Rukia, and King Kong, influenced patches of our childhoods.

 “Now, being a gentle man,” she takes an intended pause, “you walk around giving peanuts to strangers at bust stops?”
 Then teases behind a wry smile.